uprun/git-auto-commit/README.md

 [ ] there are a lot of branches, I need to remove automatically them

 [ ] I need to fetch "main" branch automatically

+[ ] fix from which folder to run git command

+[ ] get default branch name
 # Support on Patreon

 https://www.patreon.com/o_kryvonos